pollen-robotics/python-template/README.md

 [git LFS](https://git-lfs.com/) can be configured to manage all non-script files (3D models, deep learning models, images, etc.).
 The list of files is defined in *gitattributes_example*.
 If you wish to utilize LFS, rename this file to *.gitattributes* and then run ```git lfs install```.
 It's also a good practice to maintain another repository as a submodule containing all the data.

 A git hook can be set up to automatically check for PEP8 compliance before committing.
 Refer to *scripts/git_hooks*.
 Installing this is recommended as the GitHub workflows will perform the same checks.
+The script *./scripts/setup_git_hooks.sh* will do this for you.

 ### IDE - Linting

+TL;DR Use *./scripts/setup_vscode_extensions.sh* and *./scripts/setup_vscode_config.sh*

 Visual Studio Code is the recommended IDE.
 Ensure you have the Python extension installed and [configure](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0) VS Code to auto-format your code using [black](https://black.readthedocs.io).